orbitalquark/textadept/docs/manual.md

 `make GTK3=1` | Builds Textadept using GTK 3.x
-`make DEBUG=1` | Optionally builds Textadept with debug symbols `make install` | Optionally installs Textadept (to */usr/local* by default) `make curses` | Builds the terminal version of Textadept `make curses install`| Optionally installs the terminal version of Textadept `make uninstall` | Uninstalls Textadept (from */usr/local* by default) `make clean` | Deletes all compiled files, leaving only source files `make clean-deps` | Deletes all unpacked dependencies, leaving only downloads `make win32-deps` | Downloads and builds Textadept's Windows dependencies `make win32` | Cross-compiles Textadept for Windows `make win32-curses` | Cross-compiles the terminal version for Windows `make osx-deps` | Downloads and builds Textadept's macOS dependencies `make osx` | Cross-compiles Textadept for macOS
+`make DEBUG=1` | Optionally builds Textadept with debug symbols `make install` | Optionally installs Textadept (to */usr/local* by default) `make textadept` | Builds only the GUI version of Textadept `make curses` | Builds only the terminal version of Textadept `make curses install`| Optionally installs the terminal version of Textadept `make uninstall` | Uninstalls Textadept (from */usr/local* by default) `make clean` | Deletes all compiled files, leaving only source files `make clean-deps` | Deletes all unpacked dependencies, leaving only downloads `make win32-deps` | Downloads and builds Textadept's Windows dependencies `make win32` | Cross-compiles Textadept for Windows `make osx-deps` | Downloads and builds Textadept's macOS dependencies `make osx` | Cross-compiles Textadept for macOS
-`make osx-curses` | Cross-compiles the terminal version for macOS `make osx-app` | Builds *Textadept.app*
+`make osx-app` | Builds *Textadept.app*

 If you want to install Textadept into a non-standard location, you can specify that location